YaKang-2020/EVIM/README.md

 Readme for Extended Vector Inclination Method (EVIM) for Inferring Detailed Slip Surfaces beneath Landslides:

-Start with the matlab script "EVM_EXAMPLE.m" to invert landslide thickness as described in ???
+Start with the matlab script "EVM_EXAMPLE.m" to invert landslide thickness as described in
+An extended vector inclination method for inferring detailed slip surfaces beneath landslides from SAR and optical satellite remote sensing image

 Acknowledgments: